Faculty Hiring Procedures

 - Use the NOV template provided online on the Employment Procedures website or in the search packet or and type in the sections required.

-- Every Notice of Vacancy (NOV) and Ad that is placed by SCSU must contain the following statements:
+- Every NOV and Ad that is placed by SCSU must contain the following statements:

 - Ph.D. / Master’s Degree (depending on position) at time of application If ABD is acceptable, request date of graduation. (include in minimum qualifications)